jeremyvanlier/enrol_coursepayment/enrol/coursepayment/README.txt

 Requires at least: Moodle 2.6+
 License: www.avetica.nl

-With this plugin you can purchase courses to your moodle users.
+With this plugin you can sell courses to your moodle users.

 == Description ==

-This plugin allows you to purchase courses with multipull gateways.
+This plugin allows you to sell courses with multi pull gateways.
 Has support for:
 - Mollie gateway
 - IPN/Callbacks